-Global organizations are relying more and more on eLearning to train their geographically dispersed workforce.
-So, it is very important for the eLearning developers to develop standardized courseware which can be used across multiple environments.
-Today, in this blog, we will see the 7 instructional design standards.
+Global organizations like yours are relying increasingly on eLearning to train their geographically dispersed workforce.
+So, it is very important for eLearning course developers, whether in-house or external, to develop standardized courseware which can be used across multiple environments.
+Today we will explore 7 instructional design standards.

 Standard 1: Expression of the Course Purpose

 The purpose of the course should explain the intended outcome of the eLearning course in terms of the knowledge and skills the learner will acquire.
 It should describe the intended outcome in terms of tasks or problems the learner will be able to accomplish or solve.
 It describes the target audience, the scope of the course, the syllabus, and how long the course would take to complete.